rusty-bits/OC-tool/README.md

 - Also, if you want the tool to compile .dsl files into .aml on the fly, `iasl` needs to be installed, but I recommend you compile them yourself and place them in the extras directory.
 The tool will copy what's needed to the EFI directory.

+- Lastly, if you use OpenCore vault signing, you will need the `libcrypto.1.0.0.dylib` library in `/usr/local/opt/openssl/lib`.
+This library is part of OpenSSL v1.0.
+If you have a newer version of OpenSSL then the vault build may fail.
+You can use `brew switch openssl 1.0.2t` if you have OpenSSL installed via [homebrew](https://brew.sh/)
+If you don't have OpenSSL and have LibreSSL, which comes as part of Catalina, or you want to stay on version 1.1 or later of OpenSSL, you can copy the included `libcrypto.1.0.0.dylib` into `/usr/local/opt/openssl/lib`

+  `mkdir -p /usr/local/opt/openssl/lib` to make the directory if it doesn't exist
+  `cp ./extras/libcrypto.1.0.0.dylib /usr/local/opt/openssl/lib/.` copy from the extras folder

 ---

 **Credits**